How to Start a Plant-Based Diet

 - Don’t forget healthy fats for satiety, hormone regulation, brain function, and sustained energy.

-- Keep it fun and interesting by seeking out delicious plant-based recipes.
+- Keep it fun and interesting by seeking out delicious plant-based recipes like our vegan chocolate cake.

 - Show yourself compassion; everyone has accidental slip-ups, so don’t let them keep you from living your values.